Get Discounts for Michie Tavern lunch - see below!

 Michie Tavern was established in 1784 by William Michie, a Scotsman, and provided weary travelers with food, drink, and lodging.
 An excellent example of Colonial Revival architecture, the tavern was actually built 17 miles from its present location (but was moved in 1927).

-On to the tavern room, where the costumed guide (ours wore the full outfit, complete with mob cap, laced up bodice and wide skirt…and crocs!) regales you with fascinating facts.
-Guests bought everything a la carte: you paid for candles by the inch, rented a pipe or playing cards by the hour, and paid for an overnight stay based on the comfort level.
+Guests in the 1700's bought everything a la carte: you paid for candles by the inch, rented a pipe or playing cards by the hour, and paid for an overnight stay based on the comfort level.

 Here’s just one thing you’ll see in the serving room: the “toe-stir.”
 They would put slices on bread in the slot, then push it near the fire using the handle.
 After a few minutes, they would turn the slot portion around with their toe so that the other side faced the fire to toast…hence, the “toe-stir.”

 You’ll then end up in the tavern gift shop, where you can buy really unique items, include embossed tea blocks , decorative plates, knick knacks, postcards, and toys.
-When we visited with my friend Vicky, she enjoyed the colonial dancing so much she bought a CD of colonial music so she could host a colonial dancing party.
+When we visited with my friend Vicky (back when they still offered guided tours where they taught you colonial dancing) she enjoyed the colonial dancing so much she bought a CD of colonial music so she could host a colonial dancing party.

-Note: due to the stairs, Michie Tavern tours are not wheelchair accessible
+Note: due to the stairs, Tavern tours are not wheelchair accessible.